State LTCOP Staff

 saori.kimura1@state.co.us

 Saori joined the State Long Term Care Ombudsman office in July 2021.
 She has worked in the variety of settings serving vulnerable populations.
 She has experience in managing programs that offer assistance to older adults and support their caregivers.
 Saori also has experience in governmental settings providing monitoring, interpreting policies and managing contracts.
-She holds bachelor’s degree in Gerontology from State University of Denver.
+She holds bachelor’s degree in Gerontology from Metropolitan State University of Denver.